Training access

 Contact the Office on safeguarding@decyp.tas.gov.au.

-Other Safeguarding certificates
+Other safeguarding certificates

 All employees and relief staff must complete the DECYP Mandatory Reporting Training and Child Sexual Abuse Awareness Training each year.
 No other training participation will be accepted.